NVIDIA-Genomics-Research/GenomeWorks/README.md

 algorithm.
 It is heavily influenced by [SPOA](https://github.com/rvaser/spoa) and in many cases can be considered a GPU-accelerated replacement.
 Features include:

 1. Generation of consensus sequences
-2. Generation of MSA alignments
+2. Generation of multi-sequence alignments (MSAs)

 ### cudaaligner